 Gregory Woodhead, MD, PhD (Program Director) and Hugh McGregor, MD (Associate Program Director) oversee the IR-Independent Residency Program.

-The IR-Independent Residency will include mandatory ICU rotations during the first year of residency and IR-related non-invasive vascular imaging experience, including advanced CTA/MRA imaging protocols.
+The IR-Independent Residency includes mandatory ICU rotations during the first year of residency and IR-related non-invasive vascular imaging experience, including advanced CTA/MRA imaging protocols.
 Training includes supervised performance of imaging-guided diagnostic and interventional procedures for the treatment of a variety of disorders, enhancement of trainee’s knowledge of the signs and symptoms of disorders amenable to diagnosis and/or treatment by minimally invasive techniques, review of the fundamentals of radiation physics, radiation biology, and radiation protection, and includes the full clinical spectrum of vascular and interventional radiology (both vascular and non-vascular interventions).
 Training is accomplished by a gradual assumption of increasing responsibility under the close supervision of physician faculty members.
 Residents are evaluated each quarter and provided with information regarding their educational progress throughout their training, including biannual meetings with the training director.
 Resident research projects are required and research time is available as an elective.
 The Residency Program reflects the goals of the academic and clinical programs by providing the residents with opportunities to learn and participate in diagnostic imaging and minimally invasive image-guided procedures, as well as research.

 The Residency Training Program participates in the National Residency Matching Program (NRMP) with applications submitted directly to ERAS.